ardywibowo/ardywibowo.github.io/content/post/a-quirky-gamma-poisson-reparameterization/index.md

 </center>

 Notice that I separated the term with $\beta$ and $1 + \beta$ into two terms.
 I did this to show the relation to the Negative Binomial distribution.
 The Negative Binomial distribution is a Poisson-Gamma distribution with $\alpha = r$ and $\beta = p$.
-The Negative Binomial distribution is defined as:
+It is defined as:

 <center>